 The Graduate College deadlines and guidelines are extremely strict and observed without much exception.
 You should bookmark the relevant Graduate College webpages and insert reminders about deadlines on your calendar!
 As for internal deadlines and guidelines, they are becoming just as strict with the growing size of our program.
-Each year, we have anywhere between 8-15 MFA theses completed in the Spring semester.
-Besides the logistics of monitoring their progress and compliance with Graduate College requirements, almost all of them include Aron Aji and/or Jan Steyn as the director or reader in the Thesis Committee.
-Quite simply, we are not able to help you unless you help us help you by keeping up with a steady and seamless regimen of writing toward completion.
-Also bear in mind that, some faculty members are being asked to be in more than one thesis committee; our lapses can in fact adversely affect their ability to read and comment on your work.
+Each year, we have anywhere between 8-15 MFA theses completed in the Spring semester: our ability to help you depends on the timely delivery of you work.